Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 Nevertheless, she was not going to respond to that statement; she suspected Femi did not require a response either.

-She turned away, and walked out of the hospital room.
+She turned the knob, and walked out of the hospital room.

 Akudo put a call through to Timeyin as soon as she was outside the hospital.
 He met up with her at the Police Station where they filled each other in, and got Ronke out of the holding cell.